IIIF/api/source/auth/2.0/probe.md

 This specification introduces four additional concepts:

- * The __aspect of the request__ that a content provider uses to authorize a request for a Content Resource.
+ * The __authorizing aspect__ of the request that a content provider uses to authorize a request for a Content Resource.
 This is very often a cookie used as a credential, but can be other features of the request.
- * The __access token__, a proxy for this aspect of the request that can be seen by a IIIF client, without revealing to the client what that aspect is.
+ * The __access token__, a proxy for this __authorizing aspect__ that can be seen by a IIIF client, without revealing to the client what that __authorizing aspect__ is.
  * The __token service__ from which the client obtains this token.
-The client needs to present to the token service the same aspect of the request that the browser will present to the corresponding Content Resource.
+The client needs to present to the token service the same __authorizing aspect__ that the browser will present to the corresponding Content Resource.
  * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the Content Resource the probe service is for.
 An access-controlled Content Resource has a probe service.
 An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.

 Clients obtain an __access token__ from a __token service__ and then send the __access token__ to a __probe service__.